OguzPastirmaci/lightweight-os-on-oci/README.md

 6 - Repeat steps 5 & 6 three times and get the average of `systemd-analyze` results.

-## What does supported/not supported mean?
-OCI has a list of Linux distributions that support bringing your own image.
-If the Linux distribution is not in the list, it does not mean that it wouldn't work on OCI.
-It means that if you have any issues running it, Oracle will provide "commercially reasonable support limited to getting an instance launched and accessible via SSH."

-See [this link](https://docs.cloud.oracle.com/en-us/iaas/Content/Compute/Tasks/importingcustomimagelinux.htm#Importing_Custom_Linux_Images) for more information.

 ## Clear Linux 33930 with Docker 19.03.8
 https://clearlinux.org/